babalneuve/zephyr/doc/develop/test/ztest.rst

 Test Selection
 **************
-For tests built for native simulator, use command line arguments to list or select tests to run.
+For POSIX enabled builds with ZTEST_NEW_API use command line arguments to list or select tests to run.
 The test argument expects a comma separated list of ``suite::test`` .
 You can substitute the test name with an ``*`` to run all tests within a suite.